KatynaSada/SkincareAI/README.md

 Welcome to the SkinCareAI repository!
 This application is designed to provide high school students with a real-world example of how machine learning can be applied in the medical field.
 By analyzing facial images along with lifestyle details, the app offers personalized skincare recommendations.

+[!WARNING]
+The content in this repository is provided for educational purposes only.
+The SkincareAI project and its recommendations are not validated by any medical expert or doctor and should not be taken as professional advice.

 ## Overview

 SkincareAI uses state-of-the-art models to identify: